kwuite/kelvin.github.io/src/content/post/hello-world/index.md

 ---
-title: Hello World
-description: Welcome to Hugo Theme Stack
+title: Company Tools for Cost-Efficiency
+description: Learn how to set up your company using open-source tools to save costs.
-slug: hello-world
+slug: company-tools-cost-efficiency
+image: cover.jpg
 date: 2022-03-06 00:00:00+0000
-image: cover.jpg
 categories:
+  - Open Source Tools
+  - Company Setup
-    - docker
+  - Cost Efficiency
 tags:
+  - Docker
+  - Open Source
+  - Business Tools
-    - Example Tag
+  - Cost Savings
+type: post
 ---

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!